 Lightning network is hard to implement.
-To implement a lightning network requires solving real-world distributed systems problems that are unprecedented.
-It’s much more complicated than deploying a blockchain with a larger block size.
+Implementing a lightning network requires solving real-world distributed systems problems that are unprecedented.
+It’s much more complicated than deploying a blockchain with larger block size.

-In addition, opponents of lightning network suggest that this will lead to a centralized banking system being constructed on top of Bitcoin.
+In addition, opponents of lightning networks suggest that this will lead to a centralized banking system being constructed on top of Bitcoin.

 These big blockers argue that the new banks on the lightning network will be just like the old banks–censorious of transactions and held in the domineering palms of the global financial kleptocracy.